joyenjoye/scala/docs/functional_programming_in_scala/data_and_abstraction.md

 end NonEmpty
 ```

+`Empty` and `NonEmpty` both extend the class `IntSet`.
+This implies that the types Empty and NonEmpty conform to the type IntSet, i.e. an object of type `Empty` or `NonEmpty` can be used wherever an object of type `IntSet` is required.

 ### Base Classes and Subclasses

-In the above example,  `IntSet` is called the superclass of `Empty` and `NonEmpty`. `Empty` and `NonEmpty` are subclasses of IntSet.
+In the above example,  `IntSet` is called the superclass of `Empty` and `NonEmpty`. `Empty` and `NonEmpty` are subclasses of `IntSet`.
 In Scala, any user-defined class extends another class.
-If no superclass is given, the standard class Object in the Java package `java.lang` is assumed.
-The direct or indirect superclasses of a class C are called base classes of C. So, the base classes of NonEmpty include IntSet and Object
+If no superclass is given, the standard class `Object` in the Java package `java.lang` is assumed.
+The direct or indirect superclasses of a class C are called base classes of C. So, the base classes of `NonEmpty` include `IntSet` and `Object`.

 ### Implementation and Overriding